seventhirty/EchoServer/README.md

 * There is a hard-coded timeout period - clients are disconnected if idle for CFG_ECHO_SERVER_TIMEOUT_SECONDS seconds.
-  Active sessions counter for timed-out sessions is updated with a latency equal to this timeout period in the worst case.
+  Active sessions counter is updated with a latency equal to this timeout period in the worst case, if clients don't properly close the connection.

 * Don't use a separate thread per client connection (does not scale well)